Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 ![RTOS_task](assets/RTOS_task.png)

 Tasks can be either periodic (e.g. sensor reads) or aperiodic (e.g. interrupts).
-The first type are more predictable and more easily manageable and make up the most task in a typical ES.
+The first type are more predictable and more easily manageable and make up most of the tasks in a typical ES.
-For periodic task we can define the *jitter*, the deviation of start time between two consecutive instances (jobs) of the task.
+For periodic tasks we can define the *jitter*, the deviation of start time between two consecutive instances (jobs) of the task.

 #### Real time scheduling
 Schedulers that take into account also the timing constraints.